wknishio/variable-terminal-pure/doc/readme.md

 Some of the available features are:

-* ISAAC, VMPC, SALSA, HC256 or ZUC encryption.
+* ISAAC, VMPC, SALSA, HC or ZUC encryption.
 * UPnP, NAT-PMP and PCP NAT port forwarding.
 * SOCKS and HTTP proxy network connections.
 * Multiple simultaneous sessions.